aniketpol/phase2/README.md

 This phase is dependent on the phase I.Twiml generator implemented in the phase I will be used in this phase.
 In adddition to phase I this phase consist of a web application which will have an interface to input the twilio resgistered phone number.Using twilio apis it will  will make outbound call to the number specified.
 Further user will be prompted to play phonebuzz similar to phase I.<br><br>
-Generic error handler is written so that error does not expose sensitve data such as class name in stacktrace.
+Generic error handler is written so that error does not expose sensitve data such as class name in stacktrace.<br>
 Input validation is done to handle valid input from the user.